 The Raymond Callahan Experiential Learning Fund

-In honor of retired UD History Professor Raymond Callahan, a fund has been established for the purpose of experiential learning related to the study of history.
-Through a competitive application process, the Department calls for applications for summer activities that will connect with the study of history (content, theory, practice) with experiences outside of the university classroom that will create opportunities for the student to:
+In honor of retired UD History Professor Raymond Callahan, a fund has been established to promote experiential learning.
+The Department will review applications for activities during the summer following the freshman, sophomore, and junior year that connect the study of history (content, theory, practice) with experiences outside of the university classroom.
+Through these experiences, students will:

 Application Requirements:

-- Cover letter explaining proposed activities, experiential component, and proposed final product and identify a mentor and external site
+Cover letter explaining proposed activities (including identification of a faculty mentor and an external site), experiential component, and proposed final product

 Smithsonian Institution Fellowship and Internship Programs